 - Responsive and proactive 24/7 customer support.

-Building your own payment gateway is a labor-intensive and costly enterprise.
+Building your own gateway is a labor-intensive and costly enterprise.
 A truly competitive payment gateway product should include a bunch of critical features and provide added value.
 Building a custom payment gateway solution from scratch is a plausible option for a large company that wants to control every step of the process.
 Smaller companies might find it more beneficial to use third-party or white label payment gateway solutions.

 Some modern payment software companies (such as United Thinkers) are offering licensable off-the-shelf gateway products with open source code.
 These solutions are already integrated with and certified by multiple large acquirers and processors.
 Moreover, they provide almost unlimited potential for scalability and further customization.